Assess Context

 Why Thresholds Matter

-This blog post by the Embedding Project tackles the idea of social and environmental thresholds and why companies need to consider them when developing their corporate strategy, setting credible sustainability goals, and taking meaningful action.
+This blog post by the Embedding Project tackles the idea of social and environmental thresholds.
+It explains why companies need to consider them when developing their corporate strategy in order to take meaningful action.

 Sustainability Issue Snapshots cover